drfloob/literate-garbanzo/README.md

 windows to capture a sense of change, and discarding previous results).
 The original intent here was to capture the current state of the network, and use it as a context in which to evaluate large batch computation results.
-But I believe the concept is more powerful than that.
+But I now believe the tool is more generally useful than that.

-The beauty of the connected components algorithm lies in the ability to split the incoming data randomly and uniformly across Flink nodes, which provides a great opportunity to scale this process horizontally.
-There are two stream processing steps in this algorithm at which a single node must process all the data flowing through, but they are not bottlenecks at any scale I was able to test; much of the heavy processing is done upstream in parallel.
+The beauty of the distributed connected components algorithm lies in its ability to split the incoming data randomly and uniformly across Flink nodes, which provides a great opportunity to scale this process horizontally.
+There are two stream processing steps in this algorithm at which a single node must process all the data flowing through, but they are not bottlenecks at any scale I was able to test; much of the heavy processing is done upstream and in parallel.

 <br clear="all" />
-### 2.4 UI
+### 2.4 UI Server

 <img align="right" src="res/uiserver.jpg" />

 [Source](4.ui-server)

-The UI is a mobile-first [Bootstrap][bootstrap] web app, with visualizations built in [Sigma.js][sigma] and [Plotly][plot.ly], and server-push communications using [Socket.IO][socketio] (javascript client).
+The UI is built as a mobile-first [Bootstrap][bootstrap] web app, with visualizations built in [Sigma.js][sigma] and [Plotly][plot.ly], and server-push communications using [Socket.IO][socketio] (javascript client).
 This app is served by a Flask web server that uses websocket